hercules-ci/gitignore.nix/README.md

 This goal of this project lets you include local sources in your [Nix](https://builtwithnix.org) projects, while taking [gitignore files](https://git-scm.com/docs/gitignore) into account.

+> [!Note]
-Note that although this project does a good job at emulating git's behavior, it is not the same implementation!
+> Although this project does a good job at emulating git's behavior, it is not the same implementation!
+It is unaware of the git "index" and committed files, and therefore unaware of files that are in the index despite gitignore.

 # Installation